AnandChourasia007/Asciify-video/README.md

 4. Put the video you want to asciify as 'video.mp4'.

-5. Open terminal locate the directory where you have stored the downloaded code and run 'python videotoascii.py'
+5. Open terminal locate the directory where you have stored the downloaded code and run

+        python videotoascii.py

 6. The terminal will display the name of each frame as it processes them in order.